This post may contain affiliate links. Please see my disclosure policy for details.

 Watch out for the 4 B’s

 This isn’t actually an official thing, but it was something I thought of while wandering around as there are many things to watch out for in Varanasi.
 But, I have summarised them into the 4 B’s.

 Be prepared for the fact that this is the place where Hindus wish to be burned after they die to move onto the afterlife.

-I didn’t know how I would react at seeing this as in western society we treat death as a little bit of a taboo and are almost shielded from it.
+I didn’t know how I would react to seeing this as in western society we treat death as a little bit of a taboo and are almost shielded from it.

 But when I reflected on the cremations in Varanasi, this is that person’s ultimate wish to be burned here.